 In order for students to take their exam at the Office of Disability Services, they must follow the following procedures:

 - The Exam Accommodation Form is designed to inform us how the instructor will deliver the exam to our office, specific proctoring instructions, and how the instructor would like us to return the exam to them.
-If this form is not received four days prior to the exam, we will not proctor the exam.
+If this form is not received four business days prior to the exam, we may not be able to proctor the exam.

-- Instructors must deliver the exam to our office no later than 24 hours before the exam is to be given.
-Instructors can drop the exam off at our offices or email it directly to Rebecca Kmiec (email@example.com), our exam proctor.
+- Instructors must deliver the exam to our office no later than 24 hours before the exam is to be given (48 hours for Final Exams).
+Instructors can drop the exam off at our offices or email it directly to Desirae Mix (firstname.lastname@example.org).
 All exams are locked in our filing cabinet upon receipt.

 - The student should come to the office on their scheduled date and time to take their exam.

-- All exams will be returned in a sealed envelope, signed by an Office of Disability Services representative or scanned and emailed directly to the instructor.
+- Exams can be picked up by the instructor during business hours, delivered in a sealed envelope, or scanned and emailed directly to the instructor.

 Changing exam dates

 From time to time a student may need to change their exam date.
 We require that the students speak directly with their instructor to ensure that this is okay.
-If the instructor approves of the date change,we will make every effort to make the requested changes depending on the timeliness of the request.
+If the instructor approves of the date change, we will make every effort to make the requested changes depending on the timeliness of the request.
+Missed exams will default to the professor's missed exam policy.

 The Office of Disability Services serves as an agent to the faculty for exam accommodations when they cannot accommodate the student themselves.
 Closed circuit cameras and proctors are used to oversee the testing environment.
 We uphold the University’s Academic Honesty Policy.
 Misconduct of any kind will not be tolerated.